A Survey of Protocol Fuzzing

 \section{Abstract}

 Communication protocols form the bedrock of our interconnected world, yet vulnerabilities within their implementations pose significant security threats.
 Recent developments have seen a surge in fuzzing-based research dedicated to uncovering these vulnerabilities within protocol implementations.
 However, there still lacks a systematic overview of protocol fuzzing for answering the essential questions such as what the unique challenges are, how existing works solve them, etc. To bridge this gap, we conducted a comprehensive investigation of related works from both academia and industry.
-Our study includes a detailed summary of the specific challenges in protocol fuzzing, and provides a systematic categorization and overview of existing research efforts.
+Our study includes a detailed summary of the specific challenges in protocol fuzzing and provides a systematic categorization and overview of existing research efforts.
 Furthermore, we explore and discuss potential future research directions in protocol fuzzing.
-This survey serves as a foundational guideline for researchers and practitioners in the field.

 \ccsdesc[500]{General and reference~Surveys and overviews} \ccsdesc[500]{Networks~Protocol testing and verification} \ccsdesc[500]{Software and its engineering~Software testing and debugging}

 \keywords{Protocol, Fuzz Testing, Security}